"Foolish": Ex-Law Minister Moily on idea of renaming India as 'Bharat' or 'Hindustan'

 G Madhusudana, a spokesperson for Karnataka BJP, said renaming India is a "very old demand of many of the citizens" of this country.
 "This word Hindustan is quite old.
 In fact this word Hindustan has got roots in 'Vishnupuran', this country is called Hindustan since many thousand years.
 Britishers could not pronounce, that's why it became India.
 This has been there in everybody's mind," Madhusudana said.

-"It (renaming) is neither the wish or nor will of the BJP.
+"It (renaming) is neither the wish nor will of the BJP.
 The BJP is not serious about these things at all when we are fighting COVID-19, unemployment, world crisis, GDP and economy.
 This is not a priority for BJP at all.
-BJP has not resolved to take up this issue in any forum," he added..
+BJP has not resolved to take up this issue in any forum," he added.PTI RS SS PTI PTI.

 ALSO READ